Budgie Parakeet Food and Feeding Recommendations

 - Fenugreek

-- Mustard seeds (yellow, red, and black)
+- Mustard Seeds (yellow, red, black)

-- Radish seeds
+- Radish Seeds

-- Red clover seeds
+- Red Clover Seeds

-Grain seeds (pick 2 or more from this subcategory):
+Combine 2 or more from this subcategory:

 - Amaranth

-- Buckwheat (whole)
+- Buckwheat (whole; NOT toasted)

 - Canary

-- Hemp seed
+- Hemp Seed

 - Kamut